 What Causes Seasonal Allergies?

 Allergies are the result of an immune response gone overboard.
 Common allergens such as dust, pollen, and dust mites may not be harmful like pathogens but in the allergic individual, these substances produce an extreme immune response in those who are sensitive to them.

 Spring allergies, also known as hay fever, are triggered by excessive pollen.
 When pollen particles enter your body through your eyes, mouth, or nose, your immune system kicks into high gear.
 Immune cells start producing protein particles called anti-bodies.
 These anti-bodies pick up the pollen particles and transport them over to white blood cells, which immediately release histamines.

 Histamines are a type of chemical that trigger distinctive allergy symptoms of sneezing, coughing, and phlegm, in an attempt to expel the pollen from your body.
 These symptoms persist as long as pollen continues to enter the body, or until the pollen sensitivity subsides.

 From nonstop sneezing to itchy, watery eyes, inflamed skin and headaches, allergy symptoms are no fun.
 And for those who are severely allergic, the symptoms can be downright painful.

 Hone is one of the best natural remedies for seasonal allergies.
 The key here is to consume raw honey, not the refined version that you find in the supermarket or health food store.
 The best place to find local, raw honey is at a local farmer’s market.

 Pollen particles stick to the legs of honey bees as they dart about among the flowers.
 Some of these pollen particles get into the honey during the honey-making process.
-Raw honey that is not filtered and processed still contains some of these pollen particles in relatively low levels.
+Raw honey that is not filtered and processed still contains some of these pollen particles at relatively low levels.
 Exposure to these low levels of pollen in the raw honey helps to lower your body’s sensitivity to pollen and thus reduces the frequency and severity of your symptoms.